chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] Block list: Do not allow names from typing or collections.abc.

 ## In Progress Tasks

+- [ ] fix: Do not make available when parsing error in file
+- [ ] ignore_testParameterAnnotationUpdateWrapsCallSites
+    - write-03.md
+    - write-00.md
+    - write-01.md
+    - write-02.md

 ## Completed Tasks (newest first)